Even in Arcadia: Album, tour, and single announcements

-The album's second single, "Caramel", was revealed through a series of posts by WRAL-TV meteorologist Chris Michaels, and was released on 4 April 2025.
-The song debuted at #34 on the US Billboard Hot 100, becoming the band's highest-charting single to date.
-A third single, "Damocles", released on 25 April 2025.
+The second and third singles, "Caramel" and "Damocles", were also released in April with clues and puzzles for fans to solve.
+"Caramel" was revealed through a series of posts by American meteorologist Chris Michaels of WRAL-TV, popular for his unique use of rock song lyrics in his weather forecasts.
+The song debuted at number 34 on the US Billboard Hot 100, becoming the band's highest-charting single to date.